lawad05/bizbuysellscraper/README.md

 This repository contains a Python script that scrapes business broker data from BizBuySell’s directory pages and outputs the results to an Excel file.
 The script is designed to extract each broker’s **Name**, **Phone Number**, **Company**, and **Website**.
 A sample Excel output is also provided for reference.

+PROTOTYPE VERSION 1: From here, I am able to improve time optimization or include more details per broker for the next proto.

 ---

 ## Overview

 - **Scraper Script (`bizbuysell_scraper.py`):**
-  Rebuilds the BizBuySell scraper from the ground up using up-to-date XPaths to accommodate any recent changes to the BizBuySell website structure.
+  Rebuilds the BizBuySell scraper using up-to-date XPaths to accommodate any recent changes to the BizBuySell website structure.

 - **Sample Output (`brokers_sample.xlsx`):**
   Demonstrates the final Excel format, showing columns for Name, Phone, Company, and Website.